ThomasArts/aetmodel/ThreatModel.md

 **State Channel** [is an off-chain method for two peers to exchange state updates](https://github.com/Aeternity/protocol/tree/master/channels#terms), each node can have multiple state channels and a pair of nodes can also have multiple channels between each other, which should be multiplexed over one connection.
 Epoch nodes come with a state channel web-service API as a reference implementation.

 **Transactions** A transaction is an artefact that you post to the blockchain to alter its state.
-There are many different kind of transactions, e.g. to transfer tokens from one account to another, to create a contract, to query an oracle, etc.
+There are many kinds of transactions, e.g. to transfer tokens from one account to another, to create a contract, to query an oracle, etc.
 If a transaction is syntactically incorrect it will just be ignored.
-Syntactic correct transaction can be classified in 3 groups:
+Syntactically correct transactions can be classified in 3 groups:
   * **Invalid** transactions are rejected by the validation algorithm.
-A reason could be that the nonce of a spend transaction is already used on chain, that the TTL (time-to-live) is less than the present height of the chain, etc. If the validation algorithm rejects it, it is an invalid transaction.
+A reason could be that the nonce of a spend transaction is already used on chain, that the TTL (time-to-live) is less than the present height of the chain, etc.
+	If the validation algorithm rejects a transaction, it is invalid.
-  * **Unusable** transactions are also rejected by the validation algorithm, but only because they cannot be used at the moment, but potentially in the future.
+  * **Unusable** transactions are rejected by the validation algorithm, because they cannot be used at the moment.
+However, they  can potentially be used in the future.
 	For example, a transaction that spends more tokens than it has in the account is unusable, but can become usable a few blocks later if another transaction transfers money to it.
-  * **Valid** transactions are transactions that are accepted by the validation algorithm and can be part of the next generated block.
+  * **Valid** transactions are accepted by the validation algorithm.
+	They can be part of the next generated block.
 A miner is not forced to use a valid transaction in a generated block; miners are free to pick any number of valid transactions they prefer (e.g. depending on fees connected to them).

 ## System Model